A stable implementation of a data-driven scale-aware mesoscale parameterization: Experiments in the NeverWorld2 (NW2) configuration

-The unparameterized model ($1/4^o$) has a KE that is approximately 4 times lower than the KE of the $1/32^o$ model and 3 times lower than the KE of the filtered $1/32^o$ model (Figure \ref{fig:NW2_series_spectrum}(a)).
-The APE of the unparameterized model is too high compared to the high-resolution simulation (Figure \ref{fig:NW2_series_spectrum}(b)).
+The unparameterized model ($1/4^\circ$) has a KE that is approximately 4 times lower than the KE of the $1/32^\circ$ model and 3 times lower than the KE of the filtered $1/32^\circ$ model (Figure \ref{fig:NW2_series_spectrum}(a)).
+The APE of the unparameterized model is too high compared to the high-resolution simulation (Figure \ref{fig:NW2_series_spectrum}(b)) since the coarse resolution model underestimates the barotropization of the flow \cite{kjellsson2017impact}.
 The ZB20-Smooth and ZB20-Reynolds parameterizations increase the KE approximately 3 times and reduce the APE below the APE of the high-resolution simulation (as we expect for the filtered solution).
-The ZB20-Smooth parameterization is slightly more efficient in reducing the APE and the ZB20-Reynolds is slightly more efficient in increasing the KE (Figure \ref{fig:NW2_series_spectrum}(a,b)).
-The analysis of the EKE spectrum at the surface reveals an increase of the energy density on large scales (wavenumbers $\kappa < 5 \cdot 10^{-2} \mathrm{km}^{-1}$) in parameterized models compared to the unparameterized model (Figure \ref{fig:NW2_series_spectrum}(c)).
-The energy density on smaller scales remains mostly unchanged.
+The ZB20-Smooth parameterization is slightly more efficient in reducing the APE, and the ZB20-Reynolds is slightly more efficient in increasing the KE (Figure \ref{fig:NW2_series_spectrum}(a,b)) for the same scaling coefficient $\gamma$.
+The YBSZ24 parameterization is equally efficient in reducing APE and increasing KE.
+The equilibration of the parametrized run with the YBSZ24 parameterization is faster than the parametrized simulations with the filtered ZB20 closures.

-According to the analysis of the EKE spectrum shape in the small scales, all the coarse models are closest to the $1/32^o$ model filtered with the filter width $1/2^o$ (Figure \ref{fig:NW2_series_spectrum}(c)).
-However, the KE of the parameterized models matches better the $1/32^o$ model filtered with filter width $1^o$ (Figure \ref{fig:NW2_series_spectrum}(a)).
-A further increase in KE is possible but the APE will decrease even further and presumably will become unphysical.
+Figure \ref{fig:NW2_series_spectrum}(c) shows the zonal EKE spectrum at the surface, $1/2\left(|\mathcal{F}(u')|^2 + |\mathcal{F}(v')|^2\right)$, averaged in time over 100 days and over all latitudes.
+The Fourier transform $\mathcal{F}$ is computed in the zonal direction with Hann window and linear detrending.
+The eddy velocities $u'$ and $v'$ are defined as a deviation from the $1000$-day mean velocities at the surface.
+The filtered ZB20 parameterizations and the YBSZ24 parameterization increase the EKE spectrum density at large scales (Figure \ref{fig:NW2_series_spectrum}(c)).
+Considering the shape of the EKE spectrum at small scales, the filtered ZB20 models are closest to the $1/32^\circ$ model filtered with the filter width $1/2^\circ$ (Figure \ref{fig:NW2_series_spectrum}(c)).
+However, the total kinetic energy better matches the filter scale of $1^\circ$ (Figure \ref{fig:NW2_series_spectrum}(a)).
+A further increase in KE is possible but at the expense of the APE presumably becoming unphysical.
 These findings reveal the difficulties in determining the effective resolution of the parameterized simulations.
+The simulation with the YBSZ24 parameterization possesses less energy at small scales at the surface, likely due to the high value of the Smagorinsky coefficient, which is necessary for numerical stability (in addition to the local shut-off described in their original study).